Jmlucero1984/Jmlucero1984/README.md

 - 📫 How to reach me **jmlucero1984@gmail.com**

 - ⚡ Fun fact: **I usually have sparks of genius and/or great stupidity for equal.
-The latter, whe all have it.
+The latter, we all have it.
 The trick of being the former is to enmask the latter and make other believe that's inherent part of this behavior**